 Keep in mind that my husband and I are not parenting experts.
 Far from it.
 However, we have gotten one kid out of his teens and into his senior year of college.
 Another is into his sophomore year of college, and our baby is entering high school.
 This has been a fun, but challenging journey.
 I hope that some of what has worked for us will work for you!

 About the book…

-I have broken College Bound into 14 conversations.
+I broke College Bound into 14 conversations.
 They range in topics from setting up a college budget, obtaining letters of recommendation, contacting colleges with questions to finding scholarships, and more.
-Each chapter covers a conversation.
-Why each is important, different things to think about, and how to talk about each topic.
+Each chapter covers a conversation, why each is important, different things to think about, and how to talk about each topic.